-Work Christmas parties are a chance for employees to let their hair down, celebrate their achievements from the past working year, and it can also be a great chance for your employees to bond.
+Work Christmas parties are a chance for employees to let their hair down, celebrate their achievements from the past working year, and can also be a great chance for your employees to bond.

 Lesson for Employers

 As an employer, you need to be proactive about protecting yourself from potential claims being bought forward by employees.
 As the work Christmas party has a close connection to the workplace, policies around bullying, anti-discrimination, sexual harassment and workplace health and safety should still be considered to be applicable.